keep-gooing/jv-DriveUp/README.md

-# Car Sharing App
+# DriveUp

-Car Sharing Service Management System is a modern web-based solution designed to automate the car rental process.
+**DriveUp** is a modern web-based solution designed to automate the car rental process.
 Instead of outdated methods like cash payments or manual booking tracking, the system offers a convenient and secure digital experience for both users and administrators.

 ## Goals